Hysterectomy Specialist near Pembroke Pines, FL

 A hysterectomy may be recommended for a variety of gynecologic symptoms or conditions.
-Using da Vinci technology, a hysterectomy can be performed by using just a few incisions with a quick recovery in Miramar, FL.
-Talk with Dr. Benjamin at Flamingo Women's Pavilion about pelvic pain, painful periods, endometriosis or uterine fibroids, as a hysterectomy may be the best treatment.
+Using robotic surgery technology, a hysterectomy can be performed by using just a few incisions with a quick recovery in Miramar, FL.
+If you suffer from pelvic pain, painful periods, endometriosis or uterine fibroids, talk with Dr. Dwight Benjamin as a hysterectomy may be the best treatment option.

 Request an appointment today by calling (954) 435-4700.

 Learn about hysterectomy surgery for benign conditions and understand your options